JustJarvaz/starter-restaurant-reservation-original/rubric.md

 If you see any of the following, they could be included in the “well done” comments.

 - Use of prop.types.
-At this point, the student has not yet learned about these , so any use of prop types shows that they are researching beyond the lesson.
+At this point, the student has not yet learned about these, so any use of prop types shows that they are researching beyond the lesson.
 - Use of <> and </>.
 At this point, the student has not yet learned about fragments, so any use shows that they are researching beyond the lesson.
 - Any pure functions.
 - Any clear and informative variable or function names.